blakedeboer/pro-git-samples/readme.md

-hello this is the second version.
+hello this is the third version.